 Moisturize Dry Skin – As if dry skin isn’t bad enough, it can also increase shedding!
 See Cat Dry Skin below for ways to moisturize your cat's skin and coat.

 Change Diet – If your cat isn’t already on a premium quality food that includes plenty of natural sources of essential fatty acids (omega 3s and 6s), such as fish and flax, you might want to think about changing your cat's food.
 These fatty acids moisturize the skin and coat, decreasing shed hair.
-A quality cat multivitamin with essential oils can also help.
+A quality cat fatty acid supplement can help.
 On rare occasion, food allergy can also cause dry skin and hair loss.

 Groom, groom, groom – The more you groom your cat, the less hair that will end up on your carpet and clothes.
 For some cats, that could mean once a day.
 Rubber brushes for cats are great for massaging skin and removing hair.
 Your cat will love the attention, too!
 Another excellent choice for a cat brush is the Furminator deshedding tool.
 They remove a lot of hair with less effort required than your standard brush.

 Dry climate can wreak havoc with your cat’s skin.
 Other factors, including poor diet and too much bathing can contribute to problem skin, too.
 Thankfully, dry skin is usually a temporary problem.

 Try one of these solutions:

 Curb Environmental Factors – If you believe it’s the weather that is keeping your cat’s coat dry, try a waterless cat shampoo such as Furminator Hairball Prevention Waterless Spray Shampoo.
 Simply spray and massage it into your cat’s coat for a moisturizing, no water cleanse.
 Use a skin and coat care shampoo infrequently as too much bathing can dry out skin further.